apache/opendal/src/docs/rfcs/1477_remove_object_concept.md

 ## Complex concepts

-The term `Object` is applied in various fields making it difficult to provide a concise definition of `opendal::Object`.
+The term `Object` is applied in various fields, making it difficult to provide a concise definition of `opendal::Object`.
 Moreover, this could potentially confuse our users who may assume that `opendal::Object` is primarily intended for object storage services.

 I propose eliminating the intermediate API layer of `Object` and enabling users to directly utilize `Operator`.